sunilkalyan08/product-search/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.3

-* System dependencies
+* Rails version - 6.0.3

-* Configuration
+* Database creation - mysql

-* Database creation
+* Database initialization - change the database yml with your user name and password

-* Database initialization
+* Services - Redis to be installed

-* How to run the test suite
+* After commands

-* Services (job queues, cache servers, search engines, etc.)
+  1. rake db:create, rake db:migrate, rake db:seed

-* Deployment instructions
+  2. Run application with rails s and open browser and run http://localhost:3000/products

-* ...
+  3. Here you go search the barcodes(which is available in seed/in products table)